holographicSol/pdfDrive/README.md

         2. library_manager --enumerate-library
         3. copy the new books_saved.txt to pdfDrive loacation.

     Any argument other than search query (-k) should be stated before -k as anything after -k will will treated as a query.

+    Speed Increase:
+    Some operations are now async however I would not like to async everything just yet in case we get blocked/timedout which will slow us down.

 Windows: